 5. When the glaze is dry, add a layer of soft paste wax over the entire surface of the frame.
 Let dry for about 20 minutes and then buff the wax with a soft cloth (cut-up old t-shirts or flannel shirts work well) to bring out a subtle shine.

-Lots going on in that mirror reflection – so many colorful changes happening with the power of paint.
-I can’t wait to show you the rest.
+Lots going on in that mirror reflection – so many colorful changes happening in the living room with the power of paint.

 - How To Create a Layered Mirror Gallery Wall

 - How to Make a Large Wall Mirror By Repurposing Old Window Frames

 - How I Hang Wall Art and Mirrors Instantly